 How to Apply

-Applicants must apply through SOPHAS, the Schools of Public Health Application Service.
+Applicants must apply through SOPHAS, The Centralized Application Service for Public Health.
 Please visit SOPHAS for further details.

 For admissions information by degree visit our application requirements page.